-Although stamp covers and postal history are closely related collecting categories, collectors tend to treat the two pursuits separately.
+Stamp covers are perhaps the most tangible examples of postal history, which is a separate collecting pursuit.
 Cover collectors seek out envelopes with stamps affixed to them, usually cancelled and often featuring interesting markings or graphics.
 These collectors are after first day covers, as well as covers bearing historic dates, unique graphic themes, and fancy cancellations.
-Of course, they are also interested in a unique and collectible stamp.
+Of course, they are also interested in a unique and collectible stamp, like the three-cent design appearing on the country's first pre-stamped envelopes in 1853, which were made by the George F. Nesbitt and Co. of New York City.

 Postal history collectors are interested in all that, too, but they tend not to be as fixated on stamps.
 For postal history collectors, being able to chase down the evidence of a letter’s journey from Point A to Point B is often more important than the letter itself, let alone the stamp affixed to it.